Mount Allison Alumni! Remember those old houses you used to take classes

 ||The effort of Alumni and friends of Mount Allison to save their beloved historic Memorial Library has been portrayed in a 28-page photo essay conceived as an attractive coffee table book.
 A book launch will take place at the Sackville Farmer’s Market on Saturday, September 22nd.

 Click here for information on ordering the book, or contact us at:

-Over coming weeks, a new blog at righttowait.wordpress.com will be taking readers through the long, so far fruitless attempt to obtain answers from the government minister who withdrew his intention to designate the Memorial Library a Provincial Heritage Site.
-So far the Minister has refused to supply any of the evidence that he based his decision on, and Mount Allison has refused to allow the evidence they submitted to the process to be made public.
+A blog at righttowait.wordpress.com takes readers through the long and fruitless attempt to obtain answers from the government minister who withdrew his intention to designate the Memorial Library a Provincial Heritage Site.
+The Minister has refused to supply any of the evidence that he based his decision on, and Mount Allison has refused to allow the evidence they submitted to the process to be made public.

 In response to the fact that the Alumni Board tended, during the Memorial Library question, to

 unequivocally support the administration instead of representing the range of opinions amongst alumni, a motion was presented at the Mount Allison alumni annual general meeting to: "constitute a Task Force comprised of 10 or fewer suitable, concerned Alumni and Friends who will research, discuss, report and make recommendations to the Board regarding the relationship between (1) the Alumni and the Alumni Board and (2) the Alumni Board and the Administration.
 The report of the Task Force would be made available to all Allisonians."